 During her years in San Diego, Dr. Downing also served as a core faculty member at the California School of Professional Psychology.
 This assignment led her to return to school to pursue a master’s degree in family therapy.
 In 1994 she was asked to assist in the development of the curriculum for the newly established Mythological Studies program at Pacifica Graduate Institute, the program that is now at the center of her professional life.

 Christine Downing has forged a career in the academy and in the evolution of feminist thought through the unique blending of rigorous scholarly work with the personal voice of biographical writing and self reflection.
-Throughout her professional career in which she published nine books and edited five others, she mapped the changes in the field of religious studies over the last half century.
+Throughout her professional career in which she published ten books and edited five others, she mapped the changes in the field of religious studies over the last half century.

 Throughout her collection evidence of the ground-breaking contribution she has made to feminist thought and writing is revealed.
 The breadth and incisiveness of her inquiry and the directness and openness of her voice through years of personal and cultural exploration is unparalleled.
 See Christine Downing’s bibliography of published works.